Doctor Brace Actiman 30-40 mmHg Compression Socks For Men

 Follow our tutorial below to know how to do sizing for compression socks:

-The Doctor Brace Actiman 30-40 mmHg compression socks for men are made with medical graduated compression.
-They are closely measured to provide an adjusted fit.
-See also the same compression socks but in 20-30 mmHg compression.
+The Doctor Brace Actiman 30-40 mmHg compression socks for men are made with a stronger grade of compression.

-Most important features of the Doctor Brace Actiman 30-40 mmHg knee compression socks for men are:
+The main features of these 30-40 mmHg compression stockings for men are:

-- Made in the United States with quality graduated compression fabric
+- Made in the United States with graduated compression fabric

 - Ribbed design: to reproduce your elegant regular socks design